 Although originally from high altitudes, Jame Sages are adaptable to lower elevations similar to their parent plants Autumn and Mountain Sage.

-Overall, the Autumn/Mountain group is pleasantly fragrant when you pass your hand over foliage or crush a few leaves.
+Overall, plants in the Autumn and Mountain Sage group are pleasantly fragrant when you pass your hand over foliage or crush a few leaves.
 Speaking of foliage, some have tiny, smooth, elliptical leaves like those of Autumn Sage.
 Others look a bit more like Mountain Sage with larger, veined leaves that are glossy and have serrated edges.

 The species in this group are known for their heat tolerance and long off-and-on bloom from spring to fall.
 They like average watering based on local conditions yet tolerate drought.
 Pollinators are drawn to their nectar and pollen, so they are good choices for wildlife gardens as well as dry gardens that receive little supplemental watering once established.
 Too much watering can decrease bloom.